 top of page

-BTS (방탄소년단) - ‘No More Dream’ Lyrics (with Korean Grammar & Vocabulary Notes)
+BTS (방탄소년단) - ‘No More Dream’ Lyrics (With English Translation & Korean Grammar/Vocabulary Notes)

 니 (네) : "your" (casual/informal language).
 Koreans sometimes pronounce 네 (your) as 니 to avoid confusion with 내 (my) since they sound similar.
 This is especially common in spoken Korean, but 네 is the correct formal writing form for "your."